0x4D31/honeybits/README.md

 # Honeybits
-A simple tool to create breadcrumbs and honeytokens, to lead the attackers to your honeypots!
+A simple tool designed to enhance the effectiveness of your traps by spreading breadcrumbs & honeytokens across your production servers and workstations to lure the attacker toward your honeypots.

 _Author: Adel "0x4D31" Karimi._